 My Health-The Company offers comprehensive health benefits including medical insurance, prescription drug benefits, dental insurance and vision insurance.
-The Company is responsive to employee input in designing its programs and, in 2023, introduced new offerings in its health plans to meet its workforce's evolving needs.
-The Company's programs focus on physical as well as mental and emotional health and encouraging all employees to take ownership of their wellbeing.
+The Company is responsive strives to employee input in designing its programs offer a market competitive benefits package and, in 2023, 2024, made improvements to prescription drug coverage and introduced a new offerings in its health plans to meet its workforce's evolving needs, offering for long-term care insurance.
+The Company's Company's programs focus on physical as well as mental and emotional health and encouraging all employees to take ownership of their health and wellbeing.

 My Money-The Company offers competitive base salaries and compensation programs to reward performance relative to key strategic and financial metrics.
 The Company cultivates a "pay for performance" culture so that when the Company does well, it shares those rewards with employees.
 In 2023, the Company launched an Employee Stock Purchase Plan, which allowed eligible employees based in the U.S. to purchase DFIN stock at a 10% discount through payroll deductions.
-The Company also provides a bi-weekly 401(k) match of 50 cents for every dollar an employee contributes up to 6% of eligible compensation with a potential for an additional discretionary Company match based upon overall Company performance.
+In 2024, the program was extended to eligible employees based in Canada and the United Kingdom.
+The Company also provides a bi-weekly 401(k) match of 50 cents for every dollar an a U.S. employee contributes up to 6% of eligible compensation with a potential for an additional discretionary Company match based upon overall Company performance.